erikunevik/datamodeling_erik_unevik_de24/övningstentamen/övningstenta_20250331.md

 You ascertain it by seeing to that any composite entity/child table has an assigned foreign key.

-You prevent orphaned records.
+It is desriable since you e.g. prevent orphaned records.
 Can use cascade delete.

 ---